Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 When Qumulo Core removes a multipart upload, it frees up the space that the upload uses on the cluster.
 You can configure the expiry interval by using the Qumulo Core REST API or `qq` CLI.

-To configure the expiry interval for all current and future multipart uploads by using the `qq` CLI, use the `s3_modify_settings` command and the `--multipart-upload-expiry-interval` flag and specify one of the following:
+To configure the expiry interval for all current and future multipart uploads by using the `qq` CLI, use the {% include qq.html command="s3_modify_settings" %} command and the `--multipart-upload-expiry-interval` flag and specify one of the following:

 * The string `never`.